ingobeans/discord-character-bot/README.md

 * "botname" - String, the name that the bot writes from.
 * (optional) "avatar_url" - String, url to the custom avatar to use for the preset. **Only available if the channel has a webhook.**
 * (optional) "temperature" - Float, temperature for the LLM to use, between 0 and 1.
 Higher means more random responses.
 Default is 0.7
 * (optional) "use_gpt" - Boolean, whether to complete responses with GPT-3.5 rather than the PAI-001 model.
-Default is False
+Default is False.
+Do note that the gpt api has but a fraction of the context window that the PAI-001 model has.

 Here is an example settings.json
 ```json